 Oh, beseech I, gods above:

 (and I know he'll be returning with more disregards

-and diatribes and possibly pistols drawn to fire.)
+and diatribes and possibly pistol drawn to fire)

 Taking a respite, you see.

 Let peace alone assail me.

 (and red all over)